 What are the key terms your target buyer would use to research information on your product or service?
 These are the words and phrases you should be sure to include in your posts.

+Be intentional about adding keywords, but don't spend all your time on that one aspect.
+Your priority is making content that people want to consume, not just content that search engines love.
 There are a few basic principles of optimizing your webpage for Google which you ought to follow, but try to focus on producing content that your future customers will enjoy (and maybe even want to share).

 3) Publish lots of great content